kube-burner/kube-burner/docs/measurements/index.md

 - `Pending`: Indicates that PVC is not yet bound.
 - `Bound`: Indicates that PVC is bound.
 - `Lost`: Indicates that the PVC has lost their underlying PersistentVolume.
-- `Resize`: Indicates that the PVC has been resized.
+- `Resized`: Indicates that the PVC has been resized.

 !!! info
     More information about the PVC phases can be found at the [kubernetes api documentation](https://pkg.go.dev/k8s.io/api/core/v1#PersistentVolumeClaimPhase).